Teeniors®: (505) 600-1297

 NM Tech Blogger Eric Renz Whitmore spotlights Teeniors 1st Event -August, 2015

-"Best of Albuquerque" Honoree - Albuquerque the Magazine
+"Best of Albuquerque" Top 5 - Albuquerque the Magazine®

 Women in Tech Award - New Mexico Technology Council

-Senior Hall of Fame - Silver Horizons NM
+Senior Hall of Fame - Silver Horizons New Mexico

 People's Choice Award - Aging 2.0 Global Startup Search, Washington DC